vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Max power, all-in-one, premium anti-spam plugin.
-No comments spam, no registrations spam, no contacts spam, protects any WordPress forms.
+No comment spam, no registration spam, no contact spam, protects any WordPress forms.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.